History of Johannesburg: The New South Africa

 The establishment of metropolitan municipalities took a long time.
 In 1989 the Central Witwatersrand Metropolitan Chamber came into being to show the way for local government transition across the country.
 In 1993 the Local Government Transition Act, No. 203 of 1993, recognised the importance of negotiation and formalised the Greater Johannesburg Local Negotiating Forum.
 The Act provided for a two-tier system of government with strong local councils and a weaker metro tier playing a coordinating role.
 The first fully democratic local government elections were held in November 1995.
 It gave birth to a Greater Johannesburg Transitional Metropolitan Council and four Transitional Metropolitan Local Councils.
 Unfortunately this arrangement led to a very serious financial crisis, mainly because the local councils were not obliged to balance their budgets.

 In the meantime Chapter 7 of the Constitution of the Republic of South Africa, 1996, dealt with local government.
 In terms of section 155(1)(a) a category A municipality is one that has exclusive municipal executive and legislative authority in its area.
 In the Municipal Structures Act (Act 117 of 1998) it is laid down that this type of local government is to be used for conurbations, i.e. "centre[s] of economic activity", areas "for which integrated development planning is desirable", and areas with "strong interdependent social and economic linkages".
 Johannesburg is such a municipality and these are called Metropolitan Municipalities.
-Eleven local authorities were to be joined together in 2000 to form the new Johannesburg metropolitan municipality.
+Eleven local authorities were to be joined in 2000 to form the new Johannesburg metropolitan municipality.
 These included Roodepoort, Randburg, Sandton, Johannesburg, Soweto, Diepmeadow, Dobsonville, Lenasia and Midrand.

+During the transitional years, the Albert Street Methodist Church, Johannesburg played a pivotal role by providing shelter to homeless individuals and political refugees, becoming a symbol of compassion and resistance during the final years of apartheid.

+A completely refurbished Soccer City stadium in Johannesburg hosted the 2010 FIFA World Cup final.

+From 22 to 24 August 2023, Johannesburg hosted 15th BRICS Summit.

+On 31 August 2023, at least 76 people died when a building caught fire in Johannesburg.
+The building had been taken over by a gang who were illegally renting it out.